-PROFESSOR LESTER-IRABINNA RIGNEY is an expert in Culturally Responsive Pedagogy and will be joining us next week at the 2019 ECA National Conference as a keynote presenter.
-Ahead of this, we caught up with him to ask a few questions about his work on culturally responsive education and what he would like conference participants and virtual delegates to take away from his address.
+PROFESSOR LESTER-IRABINNA RIGNEY is an expert in Culturally Responsive Pedagogy and presented at the 2019 ECA National Conference as a keynote presenter.
+ECA caught up with him to ask a few questions about his work on culturally responsive education and what he would like conference participants and virtual delegates to take away from his address.

 Early Childhood Australia (ECA): Your writing promotes the concept of ‘culturally responsive education’.
 How can early childhood educators be culturally responsive in their work with babies and very young children, particularly where the focus is on child-lead learning?